Hello. Good to see you here!

 Here’s a few things you can do on WebWorkTravel:

-- Download the destination guide for digital nomads with over 60 amazing budget destinations from around the world.
+- Get the destination guide for digital nomads with over 60 amazing budget destinations from around the world.

 - Join us for a workation in Spain.

-- Escape the winter with us on our digital nomad cruise to Brazil.
+- Escape the winter with over 100 digital nomads on the digital nomad cruise to Brazil.

 Need some advice to get started?
 Read the blog to find out how to become a digital nomad, the skills you need to work and travel.
 If you’re already location independent check out some tips on productivity on the road and these amazing countries you can visit on your next workation.